 We have summarized the most important information on your first semester in the M.Sc.
 Economics program.
 More information on enrollment, financial aid, the campus, etc. can be found on the central website for first-year students.
 If you have any questions, Mr. Sebastian Herdtweck will be happy to help you.

 In order to help you to get started, we offer E600 Mathematics, a preparatory math course, that we urge you to participate in.
-It will take place online between 14 September to 25 and will cover the vital mathematical concepts required by any graduate student in economics.
+It will take place online between 23 August and 2 September and will cover the vital mathematical concepts required by any graduate student in economics.
 The course is designed to help you with the core curriculum in microeconomics, macroeconomics and econometrics.
 Furthermore, this is a great opportunity to get to know your fellow students.

 The script for the course can be downloaded here.
 Please read chapter 0 prior to the beginning of the course.
 This introductory section deals with fundamental, overarching concepts that may be viewed as prerequisites for any mathematical application and study, regardless of its purpose or context.

-The welcome session for master's students will take place online on: 3 September, 14:00 (slides)
+The orientation session for master's students will take place online on: 23 August, 9:00

 Orientation sessions (International Office)